fusion submission process & author/creator guideline

 As part of the submission process, authors/creators are required to check off their submission’s compliance with all of the following items, and submissions may be returned to authors/creators that do not adhere to these guidelines.

 Does your submission address the central theme of the intended journal issue?

 - Abstract and Biography

-Have you e-mailed the issue editors a 200-word abstract of your article or creative work and a brief biography?
+Have you e-mailed the issue editors a 200-word abstract with key words of your article or creative work and a brief biography?